maelfabien/maelfabien.github.io/_posts/2019-5-6-HyperOpt.md

 Gaussian processes and random forests, in contrast, model the objective function as dependent on the entire joint variable configuration.

 Parzen estimators are organized in a tree structure, preserving any specified conditional dependence and resulting in a fit per variable for each process $$ l(x), g(x) $$.
-With these two distributions, one can optimize a closed form term proportional to expected improvement
+With these two distributions, one can optimize a closed-form term proportional to the expected improvement

 TPE naturally supports domains with specified conditional variables.

 ## Acquisition function

-How do we pick point to know where we should evaluate next ?
+How do we pick the point to know where we should evaluate next?
 - Pick points that yield, on the approximated curve, a low value.
 - Pick points in areas we have less explored.

-There is an exploration / exploitation trade-off to make.
+There is an exploration/exploitation trade-off to make.
 This tradeoff is taken into account in an *acquisition function*.

 The acquisition function is defined as :